davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 to Frege would happen again: that there were contradictions hiding in these increasingly complex logical systems.
 A subtle shift in focus began to take place: from proving this or that portion of mathematics, to proving that _one's proof_ was consistent.
+The influential German mathematician, David Hilbert, once claimed:

+> The chief requirement of the theory of axioms must go farther [than merely avoiding known paradoxes.
+It must show that] contradictions based on the underlying axiom-system are absolutely impossible. ( Hilbert, 1918, "Axiomatic Thought")

-The German mathematician, David Hilbert -- who had done for [geometry](https://en.wikipedia.org/wiki/Hilbert%27s_axioms) what Russell and Whitehead did for arithmetic --  even went so far as to claim that the
+Hilbert -- who had done for [geometry](https://en.wikipedia.org/wiki/Hilbert%27s_axioms) what Russell and Whitehead did for arithmetic --  even went so far as to claim that the